Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 When a player uses surrender, most dealers respect it.
 It's a smart, disciplined move that most recreational players either don't know exists or are too proud to use.
 And it quietly saves them real money on hands that are mathematically doomed.

-Two moves.
 One is a trap.
 The other is a tool.
-This guide explains which is which, backs it up with math, and tells you exactly when each one applies.
+Here's which is which.

 What is insurance in blackjack?